nepp2/HPL/Design/Regions.md

   - there is no default, environmental lifetime that can be assumed
   - lifetimes are tied to the stack, rather than to a moveable object

+## MLKit region-based memory

+In MLKit, programs have a stack of regions which grows and shrinks according to lexical scope, and then the compiler can attempt to determine which region each value should be allocated in using lifetime/escape analysis.
+In practise, it is not possible to infer a finite lifetime for every value in any arbitrary ML program, and so many allocations are allocated in the global region and cannot be collected.
+These accrue as permanent space leaks, until the process terminates.

+These space leaks can be prevented by using a different garbage collection scheme to manage the global scope, such as a tracing or reference-counting collector.
+They could also be averted through some form of manual, checked annotation, but it might be challenging to model every allocation in terms of lexical regions.
+In particular, an object which persists for some unknown quanitity of cycles in a gameloop does not seem simple to model this way.

+Regions could abandon the lexical stack structure and instead be owned by an object, which acts as the sole entry-point to the data structure allocated within the region.
+This object can then either be dropped, or shrunk via tracing garbage-collection, without any difficulty in identifying the GC roots (there is only one).

 ## Verona's cowns

 Verona has a concept of concurrent ownership and of memory regions, though I'm not sure whether these are decoupled from one-another.